Thank you for your support I’m reaching our goal of helping as many kids as we can!

 Favorite Team: Montreal Canadians

-Nate was adopted into the Chaffin family by the single mom of Zeek, unlike Zeek he didn’t fall in love with the sport right aright.
+Nate was adopted into the Chaffin family by the single mom of Zeek, unlike Zeek he didn’t fall in love with the sport right away.
 It was a little too loud and fast but after being dragged to the rink Nate decided to give it a try.
 SYHA is so excited to help out and excited to see his wicked slap shot!
 Nate is playing AA Hockey for Everett Junior Silvertips U14 and hoping to play college hockey one day.

 Age: 13 (2006)